Basic Configuration

 The above tutorial demonstrates a very basic configuration of Generic Extractor.
 The extractor is capable of doing much more; see other parts of this tutorial for an explanation of pagination, jobs and mapping:

-• Pagination — breaks a result with a large number of items into separate pages.
+• Pagination — breaks a result with many items into separate pages.

 • Jobs — describe the API endpoints (resources) to be extracted.